SAS Institute. The Power to Know

 Details

-The rules of precedence for the Boolean operators follow the rules set for the SAS WHERE clause.
-These rules state that the NOT operator has the highest precedence, followed by the Boolean AND and Boolean OR operators.
-For more information about the rules for the SAS WHERE clause, see the topic about combining expressions using logical operators in the SAS Language Reference: Concepts.
+When you specify more than one filter in the FILTER= option, you must use Boolean operators to define the logical relationships between the filters in the filter clause.
+The rules of precedence for Boolean operators in filter clauses follow the rules set for the SAS WHERE clause.
+These rules specify that the NOT operator has the highest precedence, followed by the AND and OR operators.
+You can use parentheses to specify explicit precedence or groupings within the clause.
+For more information about the rules for the SAS WHERE clause, see "Combining Expressions by Using Logical Operators" in SAS Language Reference: Concepts.

 Example

-OPTION VALIDVARNAME=any; /* This option is needed for names with spaces */
+option validvarname=any; /* This option is needed for names with spaces */

-(FILTER=( (NOT('Repeat Buyer'n) ) AND
+(filter=( (NOT('Repeat Buyer'n) ) AND

 ( ('Midwest Region'n) OR